jdx/mise/README.md

 ### Running on file changes

 It's often handy to only execute a task if the files it uses changes.
-For example, we might only want to run `cargo build` if a ".rs" file changes.
-This can be done with the following task config:
+For example, we might only want to run `cargo build` if an ".rs" file changes.
+This can be done with the following config:

 ```toml
 [task.build]